JustinMBerry/Portfolio/TX-RAMP_Certification_Project.md

 ForEach ($user in $users) {Remove-ADGroupMember -Identity *AD Group Name* -Members $user -Confirm:$False}

-    Runs a For loop through the user list, removing all users on the list from teh listed Group.
+    Runs a "for loop" through the user list, removing all users on the list from the listed Group.